resgateio/resgate/docs/res-client-protocol.md

 ## Unsubscribe request

-Unsubscribe requests are sent by the client to unsubscribe to a previous made [direct subscription](#direct-subscription).
+Unsubscribe requests are sent by the client to unsubscribe to previous [direct subscriptions](#direct-subscription).

 The resource will only be considered unsubscribed when there are no more [direct](#direct-subscription) or [indirect](#indirect-subscription) subscriptions.

+If the **count** property is omitted in the request, the value of 1 is assumed.

 **method**
 `unsubscribe.<resourceID>`

 ### Parameters
-The request has no parameters.
+The request parameters are optional.
+It not omitted, the parameters object SHOULD have the following property:

+**count**
+The number of direct subscriptions to unsubscribe to.
+MUST be a number greater than 0.

 ### Result
 The result has no payload.

 ### Error

-An error response with code `system.noSubscription` will be sent if the resource has no direct subscription.
+An error response with code `system.noSubscription` will be sent if the resource has no direct subscription, or if *count* exceeds the number of direct subscriptions.
+If so, the number of direct subscriptions will be unaffected.

 ## Get request